Gl1tch3dR34l1ty/RFID-Tag-Door-Lock-System/README.md

       Note: Different tags have different ID numbers, so when a tag is registered, its number will have to be copied into line 16 of "DLS.py" to initiate the tag ID number to the Tag_ID variable

+Some things to consider moving forward:

-There is code for a buzzer included in the "Scan.py" and "DLS.py" files, though the buzzer did not work, so that will have to be looked into, if a buzzer is desired
+1. There is code for a buzzer included in the "Scan.py" and "DLS.py" files, though the buzzer did not work, so that will have to be looked into, if a buzzer is desired

-The code currently runs through a loop of locking and unlocking whenever the correct card is recognized on the scanner, however, with the goal of this particular project, the optimal outcome would be for the lock to unlock when the card is recognized, then automatically relock after a period of time without having to have the card present.
+2. The code currently runs through a loop of locking and unlocking whenever the correct card is recognized on the scanner, however, with the goal of this particular project, the optimal outcome would be for the lock to unlock when the card is recognized, then automatically relock after a period of time without having to have the card present.

-Moving forward, the next major step for this project would be figuring out what motor is needed to power the door lock and, once that part is acquired, getting the code to run so that the lock unlocks when the tag is placed against the scanner during the run of the "DLS.py" program
+3. Figure out what motor is needed to power the door lock and, once that part is acquired, get the code to run so that the lock unlocks when the tag is placed against the scanner during the run of the "DLS.py" program

+4. Automate the process of scanning in a new tag and adding that tag's ID number into the "DLS.py" code so that TAG_ID doesn't have to be manually initialized

+5. Modify the code so that more than one tag can be valid, because, in the code's current state, only one tag can be entered at a time, so even if two tags are read in and given ID numbers, only the one that the TAG_ID variable is set to will unlock and lock the lock

 Here is a link to the presentation of the project: https://youtu.be/BEzqA0svQmk